Mikecruzm/flatiron-frontend-phase-1-project/README.md

-* create your very own meme finder
+* create your very own meme finder.
 * Create a running server to find a meme at random.
 * Automatically fetch a meme by a click of a buttom at the top, the memes will come at random, in others words, as a surprise.

-1. Clone this project into your terminal
+1. Clone this project into your terminal.
-2. Set up
+2. Set up.
-3. Install live server `ritwickdey.LiveServer`
+3. Install live server `ritwickdey.LiveServer`.
-4. NPM install
+4. NPM install.

 ## Make yoor own version